 § 82A901.
-Enforcement of assisted outpatient treatment order.
+Enforcement of Assisted Outpatient Treatment Order.
 An assisted outpatient treatment order's requirement to maintain treatment can be enforced for non-compliance.
-On the signature of a supervising psychiatrist, the order may be enforced either at the patient's residence or a treatment center designated by the GBHWC or its designee, whichever the patient chooses.
-Patients who physically resist or fail to select a treatment location shall be treated at a designated treatment center.
+On the signature of a supervising psychiatrist, the order may be enforced either at the patient's residence or at a treatment center designated by the GBHWC or its designee, whichever the patient chooses.
+Patients who physically resist or fail to select a treatment location shall be treated at a treatment center designated by GBHWC.

 § 82A902.
-Transfer to inpatient care.
+Transfer to Inpatient Care.
 The procedures used to determine whether a patient under an assisted treatment order who is on outpatient status should be placed in inpatient care are the same as those for initial placement in assisted treatment.
 A patient who meets the criteria for emergency treatment shall immediately be given care in an inpatient facility, but a hearing is still necessary to confirm this transfer to inpatient status.
 At the hearing, the court shall order the patient's transfer to or continued placement in inpatient care, depending on his or her status pending the hearing, if such treatment setting is the least restrictive form that will meet the patient's clinical needs.
 A patient's failure to comply with an order for assisted treatment while in the community may be used as evidence that outpatient placement is not an appropriate treatment setting for that individual.